In this article on divorce procedure in India, we address some frequently asked questions on the divorce rules and divorce laws in India.

 A family lawyer may have the ability to handle divorce cases, but this is not the same for a divorce lawyer who may or may not be able to handle other family-related matters.

-So, it important to hire a good divorce lawyer with past experience in varied divorce case laws in India, as filing for divorce in some cases can be a complex matter.
+So, it is important to hire a good divorce lawyer with past experience in varied divorce case laws in India, as filing for divorce in some cases can be a complex matter.

-While some divorce cases in India have a criminal element to it, others require mediation.
+While some divorce cases in India have a criminal element to them, others require mediation.
 It is important that the lawyer must have prior knowledge in the field of child custody, maintenance and alimony issues, and other factors.